gabrielacepeda/Tip-It/README.md

     </p>

-A simple app that lets you select desired tip percentage and then the total number of people splitting the bill.
+This app lets you enter the bill total, select desired tip percentage and the total number of people splitting the bill.
+It's that easy!

 ## How It's Made: